Paternity and childcare leave in the civil service

 • You live as a couple with the mother.

-You can benefit from paternity and childcare leave whether you are a trainee or permanent civil servant.
+You can benefit from paternity and childcare leave whether you are a civil servant trainee or holder.

-You can benefit from paternity and childcare leave if you are in position of activity or posting.
+You can benefit from paternity and childcare leave if you are in position of activity or secondment.

-The duration of paternity and foster care leave is different in the case of the birth or foster care of a single child or in the case of the birth or foster care of several children.
+The duration of paternity and care leave for the child is different in the case of the birth or care of a single child or in the case of the birth or care of several children.

 Répondez aux questions successives et les réponses s’afficheront automatiquement